Sharefah-Alghamdi/Root_POS_Identification/BERT_based_Dependency_Parsing_with_RPI/README.md

 This folder contains the code for the PADT Universal Treebank.
-Should you require code tailored to other languages studied in our research, please feel free to reach out to us at **sharefah AT ksu DOT edu DOT sa**.
+Should you require code tailored to other languages studied in our research, please feel free to reach out to us at **sharefah@ksu.edu.sa**.

 **Note:** The `test_results.csv` and `dev_results.csv` files from the RPI step are prerequisites for utilizing this code.